juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
-## Technical definition
+## 2. Technical definition

 In technical writing, a **definition** is the process by which one assigns a precise meaning to a term.
-To define a term, it must be placed into classification and then differentiated from other terms in that same classification.
+To define a term, it must be placed into a **classification** and then **differentiated** from other terms in that same classification.

+### Definition

-**The format for technical definition** is straightforward and works like this:
+**The format for a simple technical definition** is straightforward:
 `Term = Classification + Differentiation`.

 For example, if a writer were to define *the stall condition that an airplane experiences when it loses lift*, he or she could start with the term (`stall`), followed by a classification (`flight condition`), and then differentiate it from all other flight conditions.
 The definition might be something like this: `A stall is a flight condition in which the lift produced becomes less than the weight of the airplane and the airplane stops flying.`

 ————————————
 <!-- ≈≈≈≈≈≈ 12 character line (EM Rule —) ≈≈≈≈ -->